 We figured with a friendly foot on the label and a catchy slogan like “Get Barefoot and Have a Great Time!” how could we miss?
 We thought that a gold-medal-winning wine at a reasonable price that came in a memorable package would be enough to build the brand.
 It didn’t.
 True, you need all that to build a brand, but it takes more than that.
 Our success was a result of developing and following the four practices below:

-1 Start Small.
 Make your mistakes in a small area so you can clean up your act before you take it on the road.
-Learn the lessons of distribution management in a confined region so that you understand what you are required to do to get your product to the shelf and more importantly, keep it there.
+Learn the lessons of distribution management in a confined region so that you understand what you are required to do to get your product to the shelf.
+And more importantly, keep it there.
 Earn the reputation in your local market of being a “fast-mover” and an “up-and-comer.”
 You don’t want any failed markets to haunt you once you go on the road.
 Your reputation as “the next big thing” has to precede you as you cautiously expand.

-3 Get Displays.
 Shoppers generally don’t notice a new brand on the shelf.
 They have to stumble upon your brand and that is best done with displays.
 Whether they be large bay ends (aka end aisles) or modest side stack (aka waterfalls), retailers generally give you an opportunity to put up a sign (aka back card, case rider, or display piece).
-Of course, in order to get these kinds of placements, you will have to provide a quantity discount and be programmed into the stores schedule of rotation, which takes weeks of requests and negotiation.
-But it’s worth it to get as many displays as you can so your product will get noticed.
+Of course, in order to get these kinds of placements, you will have to provide a quantity discount and be programmed into the stores schedule of rotation.
+This takes weeks of requests and negotiation.
+But it’s worth it to get as many displays as you can so shoppers will notice your product.

-4 Be Tenacious.
 Within a few short years of starting Barefoot, it earned the industry nickname, “The brand that would not die.”
 Why?
 Because when someone took down our point of sale advertising materials or put the potato chips display in front of our products, our salesperson was there, that week, to fix it.
-Sure, that took a lot of people and we were really spread thin, but without that kind of consistent vigilance in the early days, the Barefoot brand would have faltered.
+Sure, that took a lot of people and we were really spread thin.
+But without that kind of consistent vigilance in the early days, the Barefoot brand would have faltered.
 We found soon enough that brand building in the retail marketplace required much more labor than production did.